 The ultimate public objective of competition must be highest quality, and not merely lowest cost as a matter of private interest.
 We must promote competition in both the building promoter's and society's interest.

-Promoters must receive maximum value for money, through life cycle costing, global cost for society and environment, cost estimating at design stage, and good design which exploits the context to its best architectural potential.
-Innovative design and construction techniques, allowance for alternative bids, maybe the use of different materials or construction methods to achieve the required project, all of which still give quality and value for money, will be ways of achieving this.
-The three themes of Humanity, Quality and Ability must always be part of any design process and its result.
-It is impossible difficult however, to completely quantify or pre-specify architectural quality.
+Promoters must receive maximum value for money, through life cycle costing, cost estimating at design stage, and good design which exploits the context to its best architectural potential.
+It is impossible, however, to completely quantify or pre-specify architectural quality.
 The task is always an open one.
-The problem cannot be solved on the basis of quantity, but only by way of experienced jury experts on the basis of quality.
-Quality is not only the highest, but the best method of obtaining durability and sustainability according to local needs and possibilities.

--Accordingly, the best framework for competition, so as to foster the delivery at the same time of good architecture and of proper project management, is through a well-informed promoter selecting a good architect, for a fair fee, with an agreed and comprehensive scope of services to be provided.
-This combination, upheld by law in many Member States in law by some countries, assures the promoter of a full service for a clearly-defined fee, an assurance not available in a predatory business relationship.
-The promoter has fee choice; if all prices are equal, the person who exhibits the best combination of good design and high service will obtain the commission.
-This arrangement ensures best results for both promoter and environment.
+Accordingly, the best framework for competition, so as to foster the delivery at the same time of good architecture and of proper project management, is through a well-informed promoter selecting a good architect, for a fair fee, with an agreed and comprehensive scope of services to be provided.
+This combination, upheld by law in many Member States, assures the promoter of a full service for a clearly-defined fee, an assurance not available in a predatory business relationship.
+The promoter has fý-ee choice; if all prices are equal, the person who exhibits the best combination of good design and high service will obtain the commission.
+This arrangement ensures best results for both promoter and environment, 88, 89.

-In the public sector selection of architects, the competitive interview, making use of references, evidence of design imagination, design and management ability, quality of service, and personal commitment, with transparency of appointment and accountability for selection decisions, will produce the best long-term results.
+In public sector selection of architects, the competitive interview, making use of references, evidence of design imagination, design and management ability, quality of service, and personal commitment, with transparency of appointment and accountability for selection decisions, will produce the best long-term results.

 The architectural design competition offers advantages to all participants: promoter, public, and architect alike.
 The promoter receives alternative solutions for the building problem.
 The public may be involved at an early stage in the process.
 Architects are directly challenged to compare their own creative power directly with others, which leads to suitable and innovative solutions to the programme.
 The competition has long been favoured as a way to procure architectural ideas, and promote their exchange and development; and, for young architects, successful competitions are often a welcome opportunity to embark on independent practice.
-Specific management procedures should be established in each case.
-The local architects' associations should co-operate with the clients and architects to find the best method of conducting each competition.

 To be effective in seeking out the best design proposal and to foster the confidence of all involved, an architectural design competition must require anonymous entry; it must have a properly developed, clear, predefined brief; it must have an independent jury, with a majority of the assessors being of the same professional background as the competitors; it must have transparent assessment criteria; and the judgement must be openly available.
 The process must secure the author's rights of all participants, and ensure that one of the prize winners is engaged as architect for the project.
 Competitions can be open to all, or limited by invitation, and management procedures should be well established in each Member State.
 They have a cost, which in limited competitions is largely borne by the promoter, and in open competitions, is largely borne by the architectural profession.

-To take account of the potentially conflicting interests, public policy on construction sector designer competition should now shift to take account of the potentially conflicting interests:
+Public policy on construction sector designer competition should now shift to take account of the potentially conflicting interests:

-- Promote competition only on the combined basis of quality of work, and standard of service and price.
+Promote competition only on the combined basis of quality of work and standard of service.

-- Foster competition on this basis, the criterion of lowest price must be removed from the decision combined with standards of quality and service.
+To foster competition on this basis, the criterion of lowest price must be removed from the decision, 90.

-- Exclude competition on price to the extent that this results in low standards of design and construction.
-This involves both deontological ethical restrictions, and assessment mechanisms which judge quality as well as price.
+Exclude competition on price to the extent that this results in low standards of design and construction.
+This involves both deontological restrictions, and assessment mechanisms which judge quality as well as price.